stanfordroboticsclub/pupperv3-independent-study/docs/course-material/lab-5.rst

 #.
 Plug in IMU into bottom PCB with Sparkfun text facing towards the Teensy USB
 #.
 Screw RPi into electronics bulkhead with M2.5x5 socket head screws such that the Pi is about symmetric on the electronics bulkhead
 #.
 Connect USB C extension cable to Rpi so the cable goes under the RPi
 #.
-Mount electronics bulkhead into the bottom PCB
+Mount electronics bulkhead into the bottom PCB with M3x6 button head screws.
 #.
 Connect RPi to power by using 2-pin cable.
 Connect one end into pins behind Teensy and other side into Teensy [insert diagram. can easily fry RPi if done incorrectly]
 #.
 Connect RPi camera flex cable into RPi
 #.
 Mount RPi camera with 4x M2x3 screws to front cowling such that flex cable goes up